 2. Contacting Your Homeowners Insurance Company

 Once the damage has been assessed by a professional, calling your insurance company is the next step.
-Here you want to provide a detailed insight to the damage that has occurred.
+Here you want to provide a detailed insight into the damage that has occurred.
 If required, you may be asked to send the relevant department pictures of the damage to speed up your claim process.

 Getting in touch with a reliable and experienced contractor is important.
 You want to stick to calling in the ones that have experience working with insurance claims.
 This is because the contractor may already have a streamlined process of coordinating and communicating with the insurance company.

 You can get multiple opinions and cost estimates from different contractors if you want.
-But, it may lead to your insurance company approving of the least cost option.
+But, it may lead to your insurance company approving the least cost option.
 We have found that the least cost option may not be the best option when it comes to getting work done on our homes.

 Pro-Tip – Be Proactive

-It is important to note that an experienced storm damage contractor will be able to help settle the claim with your insurance provider, so that all the work that will need to be done to get your property back to pre-storm condition will be paid for by your insurance provider and not out of your pocket.
+It is important to note that an experienced storm damage contractor will be able to help settle the claim with your insurance provider so that all the work that will need to be done to get your property back to the pre-storm condition will be paid for by your insurance provider and not out of your pocket.
 You will only be responsible to pay your deductible.